dongzgh/dongzgh.github.io/journal.md

 ## 2020-01-19

-* Had gethering at the Aladin's Indoor Playground
+* Had gathering at the Aladin's Indoor Playground

 ## 2020-01-20